kekavc24/magical_version_bump/README.md

 ## Overview

 `magical_version_bump` is a simple command-line tool.
-Use it to update your yaml files in your project ci/cd.
+Use it to update your yaml files in your project ci or even locally.
 Check out our github action in the repository.

 ![Update meme](https://storage.googleapis.com/magical_kenya_bucket/7lqtb5.jpg)